denfrost/AudioSpline/README.md

 Choose a name and a directory for your Blueprint class.
 ![](Documentation/Images/Image07.PNG)

 Set your Sound Cue in the Details panel.
+Then click Compile and Save.
 ![](Documentation/Images/Image06.PNG)

 Drag the BP_AudioSpline Actor into the world and add as many spline points as you need.
 To add a spline point drag one of the X,Y,Z arrows while holding alt key on your keyboard.
 Alternatevely you can add a spline point anywhere on the spline by right click on it.